 What we appreciate most about the X-U: That it even exists!
 Seriously, though, the craftsmanship paired with a great lens all wrapped up in a rugged housing is nice to see even though few people will ever use it.

 Final Recommendations: Best Waterproof Camera 2017

 Of course, video brings up the popular (and excellent) GoPro HERO5 Black.
 If video is your passion, you can’t go wrong with the GoPro HERO5 Black.
-It’s more usable than ever and the photos are surprisingly good.
+While it’s truly an excellent action action, it’s pretty darn good as a waterproof camera — and now it’s more usable than ever.
 The only downside is that there is no optical zoom.
-When what you’re after is up close and personal, though, the GoPro is hard to beat.
+When what you’re after is up close and personal, though, the rugged GoPro is hard to beat.